 Rijkswaterstaat started building the Delta Works in the year following the Great Flood of 1953.
-The massive project, with three locks, six dams and five storm surge barriers, was completed in 1997.
-Since 2018 the Haringvliet Barrier also functions as a storm surge barrier, making the number of storm surge barriers managed by Rijkswaterstaat a total of six.
+The massive project, with 3 locks, 6 dams and 5 storm surge barriers, was completed in 1997.
+Since 2018 the Haringvliet Barrier also functions as a storm surge barrier, making the number of storm surge barriers managed by Rijkswaterstaat a total of 6.

 The Delta Works are impressive structures and some, such as the Dutch IJssel barrier and the Haringvliet sluices, have been declared national monuments.
 In 2013, the International Federation of Engineers declared the Delta Works to be the most prestigious hydraulic engineering project in the world.
 The jury praised the project’s innovative technology, sound structure and sustainability.